 Step 3: Supercharging your windows taskbar using 7+ Taskbar Tweaker

 I recently got to know about this nifty tool and was blown away by the number of tweaks it offers.
 7+ Taskbar Tweaker is a small, yet powerful taskbar tweaking tool that you can use to supercharge your taskbar further and change the way how you interact with your Windows taskbar.
 While here I am keeping everything to default, there are a couple of things that I changed as per my needs.
 You can go through each setting and change it as per your need.

 Here I have disabled the ‘Show desktop’ button and enabled seconds on the system tray.
 I have also enabled double click on space to toggle taskbar auto-hide so that I can use certain applications without any distraction.

 Step 4: Add life to your windows taskbar using Rainmeter

 Rainmeter is a popular desktop customization software, that lets you customize your windows desktop via widgets-like fully customizable skin.
 You can either your own skin using the resources available on the Rainmeter website or download the ones that are already made by wonderful humans on the internet.

-Note that the power bar skin will react to your clicks, to avoid hitting the buttons while dragging the skin onto your taskbar.
+Note that the power bar skin will react to your clicks, so avoid hitting the buttons while dragging the skin onto your taskbar.
 And once your skin positions are defined, right-click on the skin, then Settings, and untick ‘Draggable‘.
-This will makes sure you don’t accidentally move the skin with your mouse.
+This will make sure you don’t accidentally move the skin with your mouse.